PollyHannah/Phylogenomic-study/README.md

 5. Save all the manually curated proteome files for all genomes as .faa files into the directory above.
 6. If at any stage you spy something you think is an assembly or sequencing error in a genome - remove it from the analysis all-together.

 To save time, I didn't manually check every annotation for every genome.
-Head to the directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check) for information including; the annotations I manually checked for each genomes, how i decided which annotations I kept, edited or removed, a list of the annotations which I edited or removed, the genomes removed from my analysis due to assumed sequencing or assembly errors (and why), and how I processed proteome files to get them into a format ready for the next step of the pipeline.
+Head to the directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check) for information including; the annotations I manually checked for each genomes, how I decided which annotations I kept, edited or removed, a list of the annotations which I edited or removed, the genomes removed from my analysis due to assumed sequencing or assembly errors (and why), and how I processed proteome files to get them into a format ready for the next step of the pipeline.

 ## Part Two: Gene analysis
 This is where we take the freshly re-annotated sequences and identify a set of core genes with the help of OrthoFinder.